A named Graft from a directory

 regraft status — anything need attention?

-Checks each upstream ref for new commits and classifies every tracked file.
+Checks each source for new upstream commits and reports the state of every tracked file.

 regraft status # exits 1 if anything is stale, unrecorded, missing, or unresolved